search results for

 2021

-I presented my work on the translation of student feedback into enhancement activity at Advance HE's 2021 Surveys and Insights Conference, which has the theme "Adapting to challenging times".
-This is in the form of a video presentation on how the move to online teaching in 2020 influenced enhancement activity in response to the student voice.
-My work focuses on the enhancement activity proposed within the standardised forms completed by staff to provide a reflection on their MEQ feedback.
-These forms are sent out to students to demonstrate that feedback is listened to and acted upon; closing the feedback loop for MEQs.
-I have conducted both quantitative and qualitative analysis on aspects of this data to identify the types of enhancement activity being proposed over three trimesters and considering the impact of Covid-19.
+I presented my work on the translation of student feedback into enhancement activity at Advance HE's 2021 Surveys and Insights Conference, "Adapting to challenging times".
+I produced a video presentation on how the move to online teaching in 2020 influenced enhancement activity in response to the student voice.
+My work focused on the enhancement activity documented by staff when they provide a reflection on their MEQ feedback.
+Staff responses to feedback are sent out to students to demonstrate that feedback is listened to and acted upon; closing the feedback loop for MEQs.
+My research and analysis looked at whether it was possible to see an impact of these changes on the next student cohort.

 Fellow of the Higher Education Academy